kumarvna/terraform-azurerm-mysql-db/example/complete/README.md

   log_retention_days             = 30
   email_addresses_for_alerts     = ["user@example.com", "firstname.lastname@example.com"]

-  # AD administrator for an Azure SQL server
+  # AD administrator for an Azure MySQL server
   # Allows you to set a user or group as the AD administrator for an Azure SQL server
   ad_admin_login_name = "firstname.lastname@example.com"